Caio-Nogueira/Weaving-test/README.md

-This project consists of a simple weaving analyser application, leveraging firmware interface to simulate a real environment.
-Te program gets images (from simulated camera controllers) and surface velocity (from simulated velocity controllers), and sends them to a server for data analysis.
+This project consists of a simple weaving analyser application, leveraging a firmware interface to simulate a real environment.
+The program gets images (from simulated camera controllers) and surface velocity (from simulated velocity controllers), and sends them to a server for data analysis.
+The specification is available [here](https://github.com/Caio-Nogueira/Weaving-test/blob/main/README.md).

 ## Usage

 There is no need to install additional dependencies that did not exist in the template.
-As such, to run the application make sure to run the server first with the following command (in the root of the directory):
+As such, to run the application, make sure to run the server first with the following command (in the root of the directory):

 ```shell
 python3 server/server.py